Philosophy of Scholarship

 Hannah Rudolph, Rebecca Cross, Laura Segura, Kaela Singleton, and Jennifer Larimore.
 Neuronal Endosomal Trafficking: One of the Common Molecular Pathways Disrupted in Autism Spectrum Disorders and Schizophrenia.
 J Neurol Psychol.
 2016 Dec.
 Vol 4 Issue 2.
 December 2016.

 Miranda Arnold, Kaela Singleton, Rebecca Cross, Christopher Chapleau, Ariana P. Mullin, Isaiah Rolle, Carlene Moore, Anne Theibert, Lucas Pozzo-Miller, Victor Faundez, Jennifer Larimore* The Endosome Localized ARF-GAP AGAP1 Modulates Dendritic Spine Morphology Downstream of the Neurodevelopmental Disorder Factor Dysbindin.
 Frontiers in Cellular Neuroscience.
 2016 Sep 22.
 12:218.
 PMID 27713690.

 Future Plans for Personal Research

 As I move forward in my career, I am committed to continuing independent research in my lab, as well as using that research to generate peer-reviewed publications and scientific meeting presentations.
 Experiences like this not only allow me to continue research in neurodevelopmental biology, but these experiences allow students to identify what they want out of their future careers and prepare them for additional experiences that are necessary for further education.
-I will continue to offer Mentored Research (BIO 440) sections with at least one section offered each academic year, allowing students the opportunity for inquiry based research.
-I will also continue to publish my results in respected peer-reviewed journals furthering the scientific profile of the college.
+I will continue to offer Mentored Research (BIO 440) sections with at least one section offered each academic year, allowing students the opportunity for inquiry-based research.
+I will also continue to publish my results in respected peer-reviewed journals enhancing the scientific profile of Agnes Scott College.